BinaryDefense/beacon-fronting/README.md

 # beacon-fronting
-A simple command line program to help defender test their detections for network beacon patterns and domain fronting
+A simple command line program to help network defenders test their detections for network beacon patterns and domain fronting

 # Command-line arguments
 ```